Colorado in November: Everything You Need to Know from a Local

 Local Tip: Be aware that many high mountain pass roads close in winter, including Trail Ridge Road in RMNP, Independence Pass, Mt Blue Sky (formerly Mt Evans), and Guanella Pass.

-Warm Up in the Hot Springs in Glenwood Springs
+Warm up in the hot springs in Glenwood Springs

 The cooler weather of November makes it a great time to visit Glenwood Springs and indulge in a hot springs soak.
+There are several hot springs to choose from.

 While the hot springs are at the top of the list of things to do in Glenwood Springs, don’t miss the hike to Hanging Lake while you’re out there as well.